jhpce-jhu/jhpce_mkdocs/docs/slurm/whenstart.md

 !!!
 Caution "Cluster-specific"
     As of 20240320, multifactor priority is not enabled on the C-SUB.

 Multiple factors are used to assign a single priority value to each job.
-This is described in the [Multifacor Job Priority](https://slurm.schedmd.com/priority_multifactor.html) document.
+This is described in the [Multifactor Job Priority](https://slurm.schedmd.com/priority_multifactor.html) document.

 (This priority is only used to decide which jobs to dispatch first.
 It is not used to set a UNIX process `nice` value on the processes created by jobs out on the compute nodes.)